Dates: March 6-8, 2019

 Beus Center for Law & Society, 111 E. Taylor St., Phoenix, AZ 85004

-This innovative conference focuses on the practical and cutting-edge issues affecting electronic information, information governance, and data analytics.
+Now in its eighth year, this innovative conference focuses on the practical and cutting-edge issues affecting electronic information, information governance, and data analytics.
 Leading jurists, attorneys, and legal and technological professionals will explore a wide array of eDiscovery issues, examining established precedent and projected new challenges, current and emerging technologies, and everything in between.
 All of our attendees, whether new to the world of eDiscovery or hoping to increase their existing eDiscovery expertise, will find knowledge, new ideas, and valuable networking opportunities at the ASU-Arkfeld eDiscovery and Digital Evidence Conference!

 Hon.
 Xavier Rodriguez, U.S. District Court Judge, Western District of Texas